midtown-ai/glossary/glossary/f.md

  A Measure of [accuracy] of a model.
 Used to find [hyperparameter optimization].

  When to use?
 F1-Score is used when the [False Negatives] and [False Positives] are important.
-F1-Score is a better metric for [imbalanced data].
+F1-Score is a better metric for [imbalanced datasets].

  More at:
   * [https://medium.com/analytics-vidhya/what-is-a-confusion-matrix-d1c0f8feda5](https://medium.com/analytics-vidhya/what-is-a-confusion-matrix-d1c0f8feda5)